 SECOND-LINE THERAPY — Immunotherapies using checkpoint inhibitors, cytotoxic chemotherapy, and targeted agents have all been evaluated as second-line therapy and have activity in some patients.
 Key factors in choosing a treatment regimen include the prior treatment history, the patient's performance status and comorbidities, and the potential toxicities of a proposed regimen.

-PD-1 inhibitor immunotherapy — Antibodies targeting the programmed cell death protein 1 (PD-1) have important clinical activity in patients with head and neck squamous cell carcinoma [18,19].
+PD-1 inhibitor immunotherapy — Both nivolumab and pembrolizumab target the programmed cell death protein 1 (PD-1) and have important clinical activity in patients with head and neck squamous cell carcinoma; both are approved by the US Food and Drug Administration (FDA) for patients who have previously been treated for metastatic or recurrent squamous cell carcinoma the head and neck.
 The toxicity associated with these agents is similar to that observed with their use in other indications.
 (See "Principles of cancer immunotherapy" and "Toxicities associated with checkpoint inhibitor immunotherapy".)

 Nivolumab — In the Checkmate-141 phase III trial, 361 patients with platinum-refractory, recurrent or metastatic disease were randomly assigned to either nivolumab (3 mg/kg every two weeks) or a single-agent investigator's choice of therapy (methotrexate, docetaxel, or cetuximab) .